IROpany/shortcode_like_button_plugin/README.md

 Log in to your WordPress admin dashboard.

-Follow these steps to display custom support buttons on your posts and fixed pages.
+Follow these steps to display shortcode like button on your posts and fixed pages.

 1. go to the edit screen of the post or fixed page.
 Paste the shortcode `[custom_like_button]` anywhere you want.